tcarrio/blogish/content/2023-09-19-nixos-secrets-agenix-systemd.md

 I will assume that you're here to learn more about managing secrets on a NixOS system.
 If you want to learn more about NixOS itself, check out the [NixOS manual].
 There is a lot to catch up on.

-> FYI, I have more updates to push to this blog post, but I want it available in case others run into the same issue I did for utilizing `agenix` in Systemd service units.
+> ℹ️ I may add more updates to this blog post, but I want it available in case others run into the same issue I did for utilizing `agenix` in Systemd service units.

+> 🎙️I do make use of voice to text tooling, but I try to correct as much as possible.

 ## Managing Secrets on NixOS